kashyappanda/RPi_Benchmarks/README.md

 ## Benchmarks

-Important Note: Currently, the only operation present in this benchmark is matrix multiplication, but more will be added in the future.

 ### SGEMM (Matrix Multiplication)

 Matrix multiplication is achieved on the QPU through the use and modification of [QMKL](https://github.com/Idein/qmkl), which is a Math Kernel Library for the QPU.

 Additionally, for the Raspberry Pi 3 Model B+, the matrix multiplication benchmark is also run on the NEON SIMD Unit through the use of [OpenBLAS](https://www.openblas.net/).

-### Tensorflow

-Tensorflow Lite is only being benchmarked on the Raspberry Pi 3, due the lack of availability of NEON SIMD units on the Raspberry Pi Zero.
-The benchmark uses the [built-in performance measurement tool](https://www.tensorflow.org/lite/performance/measurement), which provides inference time, overall resource usage, and other statistics.

 ## Requirements